Eat

 A herd of deer amidst the mist at Windsor Great Park

-Nearly 5,000 acres in size, Windsor Great Park on the border of Berkshire and Surrey is one of the largest Royal Parks in the country (twice the size of Richmond Park in London).
-With a history dating back more than 1,000 years, this park is a living, breathing time-capsule, tangled with historic monuments, ancient forests and all kinds of beautiful flora and fauna.
+Nearly five thousand acres in size, Windsor Great Park on the border of Berkshire and Surrey is one of the largest Royal Parks in the country (twice the size of Richmond Park in London).
+With a history dating back more than a thousand years, this park is a living, breathing time-capsule, tangled with historic monuments, ancient forests and all kinds of beautiful flora and fauna.
 Explore its gardens, deer park, and grounds and absorb the beauty of Mother Nature in this verdant pocket of tranquillity.
 To get around in style, take an Ascot Carriage Rides around Windsor Great Park.

 Central London